Skip to navigation Skip to content

 Taxes

-While nearly three-quarters of a DuPage County homeowner's tax bill goes to support schools, just two dollars of every hundred paid funds all of the services the Forest Preserve District provides.
-In the 2022 tax year (tax levy year 2021), the owner of a house with a market value of $300,000 paid $100 to the District in property taxes.
+While nearly three-quarters of a DuPage County homeowner's tax bill goes to support schools, just $1.50 of every $100 paid funds all of the services the Forest Preserve District provides.

 Fees